 It creates one map per file in the output directory, and each map ensures that each key is less than or equal to the previous one.
-The map function also generates records of the first and last keys of each file, and the reduce function ensures that the first key of file i is greater than the last key of file i-1.
-Any problems are reported as an output of the reduce with the keys that are out of order.
+The map function generates records of the first and last keys of each file.
+The reduce function ensures that the first key of file i is greater than the last key of file i-1.
+Any problems are reported as an output of the reduce phase, with the keys that are out of order.

 Use the following steps to generate data, sort, and then validate the output:

 Generate 10 GB of data, which is stored to the HDInsight cluster's default storage at

 yarn jar /usr/hdp/current/hadoop-mapreduce-client/hadoop-mapreduce-examples.jar teragen -Dmapred.map.tasks=50 100000000 /example/data/10GB-sort-input

 -Dmapred.map.taskstells Hadoop how many map tasks to use for this job.
 The final two parameters instruct the job to create 10 GB worth of data and to store it at

 Use the following command to sort the data: